SV-Engineer/tulip/README.md

   * The documentation is not quite generating as expected.
 Need to refer to previous uses to see if there is something obvious I forgot.

   * TIL that initializing a struct with empty curly braces is a succinct way of guaranteeing all members are initialized to default values.
 I.e an 'int' type would be initialized to a value of `0` while a 'float' or 'double' will be initialized to a value of `0.0`.

+  * Today I realized that I am still writing this with an embedded mindset.
+On a uController, when writing an interrupt driven system, sleeping is the way to save power.
+I believe my efforts to write threads have been hampered by this mindset.
+I think that instead of putting waits into the rendering thread, I need a "Tick" timer to send a signal to start and update every so often.